Often overlooked, the Fylde Coast is a diverse stretch of coastline in the North West of England.

-Sadly, our trip needed to come to an end, but not before we visited Freeport Fleetwood.
+Sadly, our trip needed to end, but not before we visited Freeport Fleetwood.

 It was no accident we visited the Freeport.

 I’m a creature of habit, and as an ex-long distance walker, I still like wearing Craghoppers and Regatta walking gear.
 As luck would have it, Craghoppers and Regatta have outlet stores in the Freeport.
-Needless to say, I’m now sporting new zip off trousers and have stocked up on fleece’s for our winter bimbles.
-Incidentally, if you would like to save money on Regatta gear, they have an outlet website: Regatta Outlet Store
+I’m now sporting new zip-off trousers and have stocked up on fleeces for our winter bimbles.
+If you would like to save money on Regatta gear, they have an outlet website: Regatta Outlet Store.

-I digress, the Freeport is a shoppers paradise, set on a stunning quayside and is completely accessible in a wheelchair.
+I digress.
+The Freeport is a shoppers paradise, set on a stunning quayside and is entirely accessible in a wheelchair.

 Website: Fleetwood Freeport

 Overall this was an enjoyable trip.
-It’s nice to spend some time exploring the coast outside of the main tourist areas.
+It’s nice to see coastal towns outside of the main tourist areas.

-The Fylde Coast does have something for everyone, but the important part for us is, it’s generally accessible for wheelchair users.
+The Fylde Coast does have something for everyone, but the critical part for us is that it’s generally accessible for wheelchair users.

-I’d even go as far as saying: “you’d be hard pushed to make it more accessible if you tried“.
+I’d even say: “you’d be hard pushed to make it more accessible if you tried“.